DunedinJS/migrating-to-modern-js/README.md

 Webpack allows non-JavaScript files to be loaded as modules.
-This is very convenient because it allows us to separate templates into their own files and load them into the Backbone views where needed.
+This is very convenient because it allows us to separate templates into their own files and load them into the view modules where needed.

 [`raw-loader`](https://github.com/webpack/raw-loader) is used to load the contents of text files as strings in JavaScript.
-This is done at compile-time so the templates are included as strings in the application bundle.
+This is done at compile-time so the templates are included as strings in the application bundle and do not have to be requested separately.